Snapshot

 Sprawl is both economically and environmentally unsustainable and while developers make significant profits off sprawl, existing residents end up footing the bill for servicing costs through increases to property taxes year over year.

-We are fighting back to save farmland and create more affordable housing options within our urban boundary and to prevent our taxes from going up to cover costly sprawl.
+We are still fighting to save farmland, create more affordable housing options within theurban boundary and to prevent property taxes in Hamilton from going up to cover costly sprawl.
+We also need to keep an eye on provincial government proposals which would allow parcels of land to be taken out of the rural areas and Greenbelt.

 We need your help to stand up for local food and farmers, clean air and water, and for efficient affordable planning.
 So please donate today.
 Funds will be used for signs, flyers, stickers, website costs and ads on Facebook and Instagram.
 Thank you!